 Bubblegum pink, baby blue and pale lilac may be a little too reminiscent of childhood but spring will always inspire a trip to the softer end of the colour spectrum.
 And this season the delicate colour palette is thoroughly on-trend if Burberry and Miu Miu‘s collections are anything to go by.

-To master pastels fit for adults, step away from saccharine tones in favour of sophisticated salmon, duck egg and celadon green; contrast with dark woods for added depth; and accent with refined golden touches.
+To master pastel room decor for adults, step away from saccharine tones in favour of sophisticated salmon, duck egg and celadon green; contrast with dark woods for added depth; and accent with refined golden touches.
 Opt for elegant silhouettes, luxurious textiles and a combination of delicate materials to transform the look from fairytale to fabulous.

 Image Credit: David Collins